Alliance CaRES supports for Allegations and Investigations

 • Listen to any anxieties you may have around the investigation process.

-• Assist you with ways to communicate your viewpoint to agency staff.
+• Assist you with ideas for the best ways to communicate your viewpoint to agency staff.

 • Talk to you and lend a supportive ear.